Cabin Radio's broadcast position at the Folk on the Rocks music festival. Sarah Pruys/Cabin Radio

 Internships at Cabin Radio

-In our newsroom, you won’t be doing coffee runs – you’ll be reporting breaking news covering communities across the Northwest Territories.
+In our newsroom, you won’t be doing coffee runs – you’ll be reporting breaking news, covering communities across the Northwest Territories.

 Launched in 2017, Cabin Radio is a start-up newsroom and radio station.
 We specialize in multimedia journalism: you will be writing stories, taking photos, creating live and packaged video, and producing compelling audio for both live broadcast and podcast distribution.

 We look for stories of consequence to Northwest Territories residents – from important breaking news or municipal decisions through to things that are funny or just good news stories – and we report on them in ways that are interesting, and make sense, to our diverse audience.
-Our journalists are expected to use their initiative, find their own stories, and follow them to a conclusion.
+Our journalists are expected to use their initiative, find their own stories and follow them to a conclusion.